 Thank you for your time.
 I am happy to answer any questions you may have or provide additional data as you request.

-I have also taken the liberty of inviting Dr. Carl Cleveland III, the current president of Cleveland University-Kansas City, to give you a more personal description of the institution and answer some of your questions.
+I have also taken the liberty of inviting Dr. Gery Hochanadel, the current Vice President for Academic Affairs at Cleveland University-Kansas City, to give you a more personal description of the institution and answer some of your questions.